-- \Box (B) Yes, using the One Earth Climate Model scenario - □ (C) Yes, using the International Energy Agency (IEA) Net Zero scenario - ☑ (D) Yes, using other scenarios
+□ (B) Yes, using the One Earth Climate Model scenario

+□ (C) Yes, using the International Energy Agency (IEA) Net Zero scenario

+☑ (D) Yes, using other scenarios

-Delancey has assessed the physical climate risk exposure to the UK's most prevalent and widely considered physical climate hazards (i.e. Flood, Temperature Rise, Water Stress, and Wildfire) for the majority of AUM during the reporting period.
+Delancey has assessed the physical climate risk exposure to the UK's most prevalent and widely considered physical climate hazards (i.e. Flood, Temperature Rise, Water Stress, and Wildfire) for the majority of AUM.
 This was completed by using the Representative Concentration Pathways (RCP), specifically RCP8.5.
 Delancey was advised by a third party ESG consultant that this approach was suitable as an initial assessment and was 1) aligned with current market practices and 2) considered the likely scenario as we are currently tracking on the RCP8.5 path with an expected average global temperature rise in the range of 1.4 to 2.6 degrees Celsius by 2065 and a range of around +3.0°C temperature rise by the end of the century.
 It is considered important to understand the worst case scenario to fully appreciate the downside risk.
+In the previous reporting period, where potential climate risks were flagged as severe, we undertook an in-depth assessment, not only conducting scenario analysis for the asset, but also its surrounding community and roads servicing the asset.
 We are looking to expand the scenario analysis to include additional scenarios.